kagof/rl-plugin-brimhaven-agility/README.md

   the [Quest Helper](https://github.com/Zoinkwiz/quest-helper) plugin.
 * A* pathfinding code was based on [Wikipedia's pseudocode](https://en.wikipedia.org/wiki/A*_search_algorithm#Pseudocode) implementation
+* Information on the Brimhaven Agility Arena was taken from the [OSRS Wiki](https://oldschool.runescape.wiki/w/Brimhaven_Agility_Arena), in particular the layout, level requirements, and time to complete each obstacle
-* Jagex, for creating & maintaining Old School Runescape
+* Jagex, and especially the OSRS team, for creating & maintaining Old School Runescape